Previous Page

 • A plea of nolo contendere (no contest).

-• A judgment or order rendered for a crime.
+• A court judgment or order rendered for a crime.

-The Background Checks staff review all criminal history for the subject of a background check and determine what is or is not considered a criminal conviction.
+Background Checks staff review all criminal history of the subject of a background check and determine what does or does not meet the definition of a criminal conviction.

 DFPS Facilities

-DFPS facilities are any buildings that house or support DFPS operations.
+s.
+DFPS facilities are buildings that house or support DFPS operations.
 DFPS may share these facilities with other state agencies.

 DFPS History Check

-A DFPS history check is a search in IMPACT of records of investigations of child and adult abuse, neglect, and exploitation in Texas.
-The search identifies all Child Protective Investigations, Adult Protective Services Provider Investigations, and Child Care Licensing investigations that mention the subject of the background check, regardless of the subject’s role or relationship.
+A DFPS history check is a search in IMPACT of records of investigations of child or adult abuse, neglect, or exploitation in Texas.
+The search identifies all investigations by Child Protective Investigations, Adult Protective Services, Health and Human Services Commission (HHSC) Provider Investigations, and Child Care Investigations that mention the subject of the background check, regardless of the subject’s role or relationship in the case.
+This check type is also referred to as an FPS history check.

 DFPS Information Technology Resources